dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 ```
 For reference, the `&` on end of the command makes it so the script runs in the background; check progress with cmd: `jobs -l` (that’s a lowercase L)

-The output will be a filtered gtf file: `*_FILTERED.gtf`.
+The output should be a filtered gtf file: `*_FILTERED.gtf`.

 <br>

-## Convert the gtf file and genome to Cell Ranger reference file
+### Convert the gtf file and genome to Cell Ranger reference file

-#### Create the bash and sbatch scripts in your `/references/canine/` directory:
+Create the sbatch script in your /projects/references/canine/ directory:
 ```sh
 touch cute_cellrngr_mkref.sbatch
 ```